Manav0344/Profile-Portfolio-UI/README.md

 Navigation & Responsiveness – Smooth navigation menu and a responsive design that works seamlessly across desktops, tablets, and mobile devices.

-Dark Mode Support – Provides an option for dark theme for better user experience.

 The design emphasizes simplicity, clarity, and usability.
 All elements are structured for easy updates, making it a great template for personal branding.
 This project demonstrates front-end development skills including semantic HTML, CSS layout techniques, responsive design with media queries, and basic interactivity.